gramster/speclang/README.md

 A two-layer systems programming language where **specifications are the source of truth**.

-Humans (or agents) write short, readable `.spl` specs — types, contracts, examples.
+Humans write (or more likely agents write, humans check) short, readable `.spl` specs — types, contracts, examples.
 Agents write `.impl` code.
 The compiler verifies that every implementation conforms to its spec, generates test harnesses from the spec, and transpiles everything to Rust or WebAssembly.